gordienkotolik/babel-plugin-logs-paths/README.md

-Babel Plugin Meaningful Logs
+Babel Plugin Logs Paths
 ======

-A babel plugin that enhances your logs by adding the file and the object logging.
+A fork of [babel-plugin-meaningful-logs](https://github.com/furstenheim/babel-plugin-meaningful-logs) A babel plugin that enhances your logs by adding the file and the object logging.

 ### Example
 ```javascript